Skip to main content

 1. Click the Apple menu.

-5. To use Siri users need to have Siri turned on first, if not turned on users can click on Open Siri Preferences down below and click the box next to Hey Siri.
+5. To use Siri users need to have Siri turned on first, if not turned on users can click on Open Siri Settings down below and turn on the Siri switch.

 7. Accessibility Shortcuts